 What will you miss most about 42?

-I think the people and the students.
-I love the team it is really really efficient and has a good understanding of what should be done.
+I think the people and the students, and I love the team.
+It is really really efficient and has a good understanding of what should be done.
 I am going to miss the students.
-You know how it is fun to see students when they come on the first day, not knowing anything about coding and doing the first exercise that looks like crap, doing errors on segfaults all day long and don’t have a piece of programming that is working.
+You know how it is fun to see students when they come on the first day.
+Not knowing anything about code and doing the first exercise that looks like crap.
+Making errors on segfaults all day long and don’t have a piece of programming that is working.
 You find them again 10 months later and they had an interview at Google and got a job there.
-It is good to see the power of the human brain working, you see the students rising and it is nice to see.
+It is good to see the power of the human brain at work.
+You see the students rising and it is nice to see.

 What impact are you hoping 42 will have in the future?

 I think 42 is going to be kind of a movement.
 I think it will take a lot of time but people will start to realize the importance of education.
 Not the superficial understanding, but a really deep understanding where people will see in a personal and deep way how we can change a lot of things through education.
 My hope is for people to take that for themselves and remember the kind of legacy of what we have done.
 It is possible to change things.
 We change every year the destiny of thousands and thousands of people all over the world, and it is magnificent.